ProofSuite/amp-matching-engine/README.md

 ## Pairs
 - `GET /pairs` : returns list of all the pairs from the database
-- `GET /pairs/<id>`: returns details of a pair from db using pair's mongo ID
+- `GET /pairs/<buyToken>/<sellToken>`: returns details of a pair from db using using contract address of its constituting tokens
 - `GET /pairs/book/<pairName>`: Returns orderbook for the pair using pair name
 - `POST /pairs`: Create/Insert pair in DB.
 Sample input:
 ```